jstz-dev/dev-wallet/README.md

 This extension is not yet available on the Chrome Web Store, so you must build and install it locally.

-## Warning
+> [!WARNING]

-This extension is a development tool and is not yet ready for production deployments.
+> This extension is a development tool and is not yet ready for production deployments.
-To avoid exposing your private keys, do not import keys for accounts that you are using on Tezos Mainnet into this extension.
-This extension does not support integration with hardware wallets such as Ledger.
+> To avoid exposing your private keys, do not import keys for accounts that you are
+> using on Tezos Mainnet into this extension.
+This extension does not support
+> integration with hardware wallets such as Ledger.

 ## Installation of the pre-built extension